Texas Property Taxes 101: From The Hegwood Group

-1. Whether you pay your taxes separately, or have them escrowed and paid within your mortgage payment, you pay those funds to the local tax collector.
+- Whether you pay your taxes separately or have them escrowed and paid within your mortgage payment, you pay those funds to the local tax collector.

-2. The tax collector’s job is to distribute the funds to local governments, schools and cities.
+- The tax collector’s job is to distribute the funds to local governments, schools, and cities.

-3. Your local government then spends the funds on: roads, hospitals, schools, fire and police departments, and other programs that are needed.
+- Your local government will then spend the funds on roads, hospitals, schools, fire and police departments, and other programs that are needed in your community.

 One of the pitfalls of not having an escrow account is the temptation to spend that extra money you have been saving rather than pay the amount at the end of the year.
 Many find themselves in hot water because of that common practice and may be better served to have that payment “rolled into” their monthly mortgage payment.
 It is also common to pay one’s homeowners insurance with an escrow account.